COLLECTING CRITICAL OCEAN DATA

 ENVIROMENTAL MONITORING MISSIONS

-The DataXplorer™ completed a mission, where it demonstrated its advanced capabilities in marine mammal monitoring.
-Equipped with a hydrophone, the DataXplorer™ operated safely in areas frequented by marine mammals and successfully detected multiple species with.
+The DataXplorer™ completed a mission where it demonstrated its advanced capabilities in marine mammal monitoring.
+Equipped with a hydrophone, the DataXplorer™ operated safely in areas frequented by marine mammals and successfully detected multiple species throughout the mission.

 Using infrared cameras, the DataXplorer™ successfully detected and captured images and videos of humpback whales, Stellar sea lions, and California sea lions.
-This mission showcases DataXplorer™ ability to detect and track marine mammals effectively with minimal environmental impact, providing essential data to enhance vessel strike avoidance strategies for marine mammals.
+This mission showcases DataXplorer™ ability to detect and track marine mammals effectively with minimal environmental impact, providing essential data to enhance vessel strike avoidance strategies.

 Open Ocean Robotics deployed their USV DataXplorer™ to protect endangered Southern Resident Killer Whales (SRKW) in the Pender Island Interim Sanctuary Zone.
 The mission, conducted from October 3-7, 2022, lasted 75 hours and covered 174 km.
 The USV monitored marine mammal activity and environmental conditions, transmitting real-time data to shore-based operators.
 The initiative aimed to reduce noise exposure and overfishing impacts on SRKWs by using advanced sensors to detect vessels and collect atmospheric and oceanic data, supporting the enforcement of seasonal fishing closures and sanctuary zones.

-Open Ocean Robotics recently conducted a case study on eelgrass beds in, Victoria, BC, Canada.
-The aim was to gather detailed information about the eelgrass density and coverage in this important ecological area.
+Open Ocean Robotics surveyed eelgrass beds to gather detailed information about the eelgrass density and coverage in an important ecological area.

 By leveraging this advanced technology, marine scientists and conservationists can better understand seagrass distribution, monitor changes over time, and develop targeted strategies for protecting these essential carbon-capturing ecosystems.